gdsbook/book/notebooks/12_feature_engineering.md

 - The method `area_interpolate` then takes the source and the target `GeoDataFrame` objects using the same naming convention we have in our explanation.
 - In addition, we need to specify which variables we would like to interpolate. here, Tobler makes a distinction:
     - *Extensive* variables, or absolute values such as counts, aggregates, etc. (which we use for population, `B02001_001E`)
-    - *Intensive* variables, such as rates, ratios, etc. (which we select for density as it is the ratio of population over area)
+    - *Intensive* variables, such as rates, ratios, etc. (which we select for density, as it is the ratio of population over area)

 The `interpolated` output object is a geo-table that contains the target polygons and estimates of the variable(s) we originally had for the source geography (population and density in this case).
-We can illustrate the transfer of information from one geography to the other with the following figure for total population estimates:
+Figure XXX11XXX (generated with the code below) illustrates the transfer of information from one geography to the other with for the case of total population estimates.

 ```python caption="Interpolation of areal information to a different geometry.
 The Uber H3 hexagon grid is shown in the middle, and the interpolated values for population are shown on the right." tags=[]
 # Set up figure and axes